s9w/magneto/README.md

 ising -L=30 -TMax=6 -TSteps=10 -en=energy -mag=magnetization
 ```

 OpenMP is used for the parallel work as well as some parts of C++11.
-No other external libraries needed.
+Also boost was needed for the inverse error function.

 ## Motivation
 There is already a lot of Ising code out there, but most are sub-optimal for various reasons.
 Among those are slow performance, unreadable code, nonexistant documentation, missing normalization of the physics or missing observables.
 I hope this program does slightly better.